Lobesitdoll/mdncomp/README.md

 Misc
 ----
 Feel like exploring?
-Try the `--random` option.
+Try combining the `--random` option with `--doc`:

+    $ mdncomp --random --doc .

 Get the raw JSON version of the feature using the `--raw` option.